FEStoRB/FNFestivaltoRB/README.md

 * Sub Urban - Cradles
 * Sum 41 - Fat Lip
 * Taking Back Sunday - MakeDamnSure
-* The Black Keys - Lonely Boy
-* The Chainsmokers - Closer (ft.
-Halsey)
-* The Cranberries - Zombie
-* The Cure - Friday I'm in Love
-* The Killers - Mr. Brightside
-* The Killers - Somebody Told Me
-* The Weeknd - Blinding Lights
-* The Weeknd - Can't Feel My Face
-* The Weeknd - Save Your Tears
-* The Weeknd - Take My Breath
-* The Weeknd - The Hills
-* The White Stripes - Fell in Love with a Girl
-* The White Stripes - Seven Nation Army
 * Toto - Africa
 * Twenty One Pilots - Heathens
 * Twenty One Pilots - Stressed Out
 * U2 - With Or Without You
 * Vengaboys - We Like to Party!
 (The Vengabus)
+* Weeknd, The - Blinding Lights
+* Weeknd, The - Can't Feel My Face
+* Weeknd, The - Save Your Tears
+* Weeknd, The - Take My Breath
+* Weeknd, The - The Hills
 * Weezer - Buddy Holly
+* White Stripes, The - Fell in Love with a Girl
+* White Stripes, The - Seven Nation Army